 By calling ourselves progressive, we mean that we are Christians who:

-When Chief Standing Bear made his way to Omaha in 1877, he and his followers were in desperate need of food and provisions.
+In 1877 hen Chief Standing Bear made his way to Omaha, he and his followers were in desperate need of food and provisions.
 The people of First Methodist Church responded immediately with care.
-The pastor from this church supported Standing Bear as the courts debated his fully humanity under the law.
+The pastor from this church supported Standing Bear as the courts debated his full humanity under the law.

-In 1992, FUMC joined with 20 other congregations to form Omaha Together One Community to create an interfaith gathering of community organizing.
+In 1992, FUMC joined with 20 other congregations to form Omaha Together One Community, a faith-based coalition for community organizing.

-In 2000, FUMC took bold steps to become a Reconciling Ministry Congregation working within the United Methodist Church for full inclusion and acceptance of all persons regardless of gender identity or sexual orientation.
+In 2000, FUMC took bold steps to become a Reconciling Ministries Congregation working within the United Methodist Church for full inclusion and acceptance of all persons regardless of gender identity or sexual orientation.

 Welcome means that we believe that all people are made in the image of God and are of sacred worth.
-Today we continue to advocate equality and justice for all people
+Today we continue to advocate equity, justice, and compassion for all people.